Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method

 \section{Summary and Conclusions}

-In this work, we have reviewed some concepts about spectral analysis on simplicial manifolds using the dual graph representation, discussing its domain of definition (triangulations with equilateral simplices, which can be mapped to undirected graphs), and its limitations, being an approximation to the Laplace-Beltrami operator acting on the whole infinite-dimensional $H^1$ on the simplicial manifold.
+In this work, we have reviewed some concepts about spectral analysis on simplicial manifolds using the dual graph representation, discussing its domain of definition (triangulations with equilateral simplices, which can be mapped to undirected graphs), and its limitations, it being an approximation to the Laplace-Beltrami operator (in the sense recalled in Section~\ref{subsec:lap_dg}) acting on the whole infinite-dimensional $H^1$ space on the simplicial manifold.

+In order to extend the use of the spectral observables beyond this domain, we introduced the Finite Element Method formalism and its application to the solution of the LB eigenproblem (Section~\ref{sec:femintro}, with details left to Appendix~\ref{sec:details}).
+The two representations, dual graph and FEM, were compared on a series of test geometries in Section~\ref{sec:examples}, showing that, while the dual graph method and FEM display convergence to the same spectrum when a refinement procedure is applicable in both cases (that is, only for two-dimensional equilateral triangulations), when this procedure is not available, the results provided by the two methods differ in a non-negligible way.

-We identified the main representational issue of the dual graph in the phenomenon of geodesics overestimation, and on the lack of a general procedure ensuring convergence to the true LB spectrum.
-Furthermore, its effects are not negligible and affect also the large scale behavior of observables, in particular when large loops in the dual graph are involved (a loop being made of many $d$-simplices encircling around a $d-2$-simplex), as discussed using an illustrative toy model in Section~\ref{subsec:supr}.
+We tried to explain this disagreement between the dual graph and FEM representation by identifying the main reasons in the phenomenon of geodesics overestimation, and in the lack of a general procedure ensuring convergence to the exact spectrum of \emph{the LB differential operator}(which is linked to the geodesics of the simplicial manifold in the way outlined in Section~\ref{subsec:difft}); this spectrum is instead obtained as the limit of the FEM procedure at infinite refinement level, ``curing'' the geodesic overestimation.
+We showed that this overestimation can affect also the large scale behavior of observables, in particular when large loops in the dual graph are involved (a loop being made of many $d$-simplices encircling around a $d-2$-simplex), as discussed using an illustrative toy model in Section~\ref{subsec:supr}.

-In order to solve these issues, we introduced the Finite Element Method formalism and its application to the solution of the LB eigenproblem, starting from the weak formalism (Section~\ref{subsec:main_idea}), and specializing it to the case of generic simplicial manifold (Section~\ref{subsec:mat_elem}).
-We also discussed the procedure of \emph{mesh refinement}, which consists of building a sequence of approximating spaces whose solutions of the FEM eigenproblem are guaranteed to converge to the true LB spectrum of manifolds (Section~\ref{subsec:refinement}).

-The two representations discussed, dual graph and FEM, are compared in a series of test geometries in Section~\ref{sec:examples}, showing that, while the dual graph method and FEM display convergence to the same true LB spectrum when the refinement procedure is applicable in both cases (that is, only for two-dimensional equilateral triangulations), when this procedure is not available, the first method can fail in representing important features like the presence of a spectral gap in the thermodynamic limit or the effective dimension at large scales.